Sunday, 16 November 2025

 Firstly, there are problems to storing food, you will face two types of thieves!
 One of the animal and insect world, and the other from the human world!
 And especially in this type of scenario, it may even be dangerous to have extra supplies, which would most certainly be stollen!
 So ideally a hidden room, or hidden lock-up facility would be suitable.
 Much wisdom and thought, and prayer needs to be given to this, even before stocking up!

 Ok, the first thieves are much easier to handle, and that’s what we will discuss now!
 Insects, especially weevils and small moths are the worst, also mice and rats need consideration.
+And mould can cause a problem if there is moisture!
 Virtually all dry foods can be stored, if a little extra time is taken to prepare.
 Rice stores for many years, and dried beans and lentils are excellent too.
-Dried beans and lentils, especially the smaller ones can also be used as bean sprouts, an excellent source of fresh greens and vitamins.
+Dried beans and lentils, especially the smaller ones can also be used as bean sprouts, and seeds such as fenugreek, broccoli, sunflower, chia, mustard, radish, pea, wheat grass etc. can be grown as microgreens, and are both an excellent source of fresh greens and vitamins.
 Pasta, oats, flour and even maize (corn) meal as well.
 I have just opened a packet of maize meal (we call mealie meal or sudza) that is almost a year old and it is fine.
 Ideally air-tight containers or cool boxes are the best for storing, but some things are too bulky and big to store in those.
 And even if you cannot get a good air-tight container, even the loose lids containers can be used with a method I will show you.

 So the first thing to do on purchasing anything is to date it with a marker.
 This ensures that you will always use the older one first.
 I then also date it when I open it, just to see how long it lasts (you need to do this in the beginning so you can calculate how much is needed).
 I then usually use another thick plastic packet over it for added protection.
 Then I will take a small wet sponge dipped with an antiseptic fluid (like Dettol, all insects absolutely hate this – but it needs to be repeated every few months or so) and then wipe the packet with it.
 Also wipe around the lids of the containers you use.
 This will repel any insect.
 If the bigger items are stored within a thick plastic then simply wipe the plastic with the sponge.
 Even a box of spaghetti can be stored as it is, by sealing all corners with a brown tape, and then wiping all corners with your sponge.
 I have recently had a failure with a box of spaghetti which I didn’t seal properly.
 The weevils got in and demolished three to four packets, within ten days.
 I couldn’t believe how quick they were!
 It then took me a lot more extra time to try and clean them out of the other packets.
 So believe me, it is worth taking this time to seal the boxes before you store them.